christiananagnostou/www/public/articles/bookmarklets-in-react.md

 ## Why Should You Care?

-However, since bookmarklets run arbitrary JavaScript, there's a real security risk if they're mishandled.
-Plus, React doesn't let you directly set javascript: URLs in JSX, as a safety measure against potential XSS attacks.

-Bookmarklets can be super useful, particularly for:
+Bookmarklets make you feel like a true hacker, which that alone makes them worth using.
+Along with that, they are particularly useful for:

-- **Quick Actions:** Instantly tweak pages or automate repetitive tasks.
+- Instantly tweaking pages or automating repetitive tasks.
-- **Debugging:** Quickly testing scripts or adjusting styles.
+- Quickly testing scripts or adjusting styles.
-- **Universal Tools:** Handy utilities that run anywhere without needing browser extensions.
+- Handy utilities that run anywhere without needing browser extensions.

 However, since bookmarklets run arbitrary JavaScript, there's a real security risk if they're mishandled.
 Plus, React doesn't let you directly set `javascript:` URLs in JSX, as a safety measure against potential XSS attacks.